It’s that time of year again — you know, the one when your Jewish mother (and the entire world) makes you feel extra guilty about being single.

 Lastly, Kevitch has one request for those who are not single.

 “If you already have a partner, please, I beg of you, spare us the lovey dovey Instagram posts.
-It’s been a long year.
-And most likely anyone seeing it is sitting home alone on their phone.
+Most likely anyone seeing it is sitting home alone on their phone.
 Appreciate your partner in private.”

 “Don’t comment 3 heart emojis on your taken friends’ couple posts.” he adds.
 “It’ll encourage them.”